 A resuscitation team has many pivotal participants in a cardiac arrest: the first responder, emergency medical service (EMS) personnel, the emergency department resuscitation team leader, emergency department resuscitation team members, and ancillary personnel.
 A successful resuscitation depends on a functional team.
 The responsibilities and expectations for each member must be identified prior to a resuscitation.
 Attempting to assign these roles after a resuscitation has already begun will simply add confusion to an already chaotic situation.

 The composition of the resuscitation team is based largely on resource availability and institutional preferences.
 There must be a team leader who is responsible for the overall direction of the resuscitation.
-One member of the team is ...
+One member of ...